 About

-New-works was set up to respond positively and proactively to an inflection moment in the profession: The climate crisis; a growing need to focus on wellbeing in the industry; the financially precarious nature of conventional architectural practice; and the Building Safety Act demanded fundamental change.
+We believed the established model of all-services architectural general-practice needed to evolve to respond positively and proactively to an inflection moment in the profession: The climate crisis; a growing need to focus on wellbeing in the industry; the financially precarious nature of conventional architectural practice; and the Building Safety Act demanded fundamental change.

+Our firm belief is that wellbeing in the workplace generates better relationships and better architecture.
 The studio follows a daily rhythm that fosters creativity and wellbeing.
 The morning is for deep collaborative work, the afternoon for emails and correspondence.
 The working day is 10am - 5pm with the an hour at the start and end of the day for personal wellbeing: walks, meditation, exercise, exploring interests, visiting galleries and other sources of inspiration.

 New-works is founded on the principles of specialism and collaboration, wellbeing and sustainability.